A Quantum Model for Entropic Springs: Introduction

 \section{Introduction}

 The resonant, linear response of a variety of physical systems naturally leads to using harmonic oscillator approximations to describe their behavior.
 Recent breakthroughs in the fabrication and characterization of large mechanical oscillators have led to tremendous progress in exploring the quantum behavior of macroscopic systems \cite{OptoReview}, including reports of ground state cooling \cite{OConnell2010,Teufel2011,Chan2011,Coherent2012} and demonstrations of squeezed states beyond the standard quantum limit \cite{Squeeze2004}.
 However, not all that resonates is a quantum harmonic oscillator.
 A variety of materials exhibit elastic, Hooke's law-type behavior at high temperatures due to changes in their microscopic configurations, i.e., their entropy \cite{Meyer1932,Guth1934,Kuhn1942,Kratky1949,DNA1994,Titin1997}.
-A typical example of such "entropic springs" is given by rubber band, where forces applied cause disordered strands to straighten, reducing their entropy and resulting in a restoring force.
+A typical example of such ``entropic springs" is given by a rubber band, where forces applied cause disordered strands to straighten, reducing their entropy and resulting in a restoring force near thermodynamic equilibrium.

-Here we propose the first quantum-mechanical model of an entropic spring.
-The corresponding quantum model is surprisingly simple and admits solution in a variety of physically relevant scenarios.
-Our approach is motivated by the ubiquitous features of disordered systems such as glasses: a distribution of two-level systems (TLSs), such as dangling bonds, which has been suggested as the mechanism for anomalous specific heat, thermal conductivity \cite{AHV,Phillips1972}, and 1/f noise \cite{1/f}.
-We show that a collection of TLSs coupled to the elasticity of a medium naturally results in an entropic spring restoring force.
-We find entropic oscillations persist in the thermodynamic limit at any finite temperature, and show numerically that in typical cryogenic environments mechanical resonators used in optomechanics furnish a non-vanishing entropic spring contribution.
-Nonetheless, quantum oscillations persist in the thermodynamic limit.
+Here we show how a resonator whose stiffness depends upon the configuration of rapidly thermalizing two-level systems (TLSs) is a natural example of an entropic spring.
+This type of system arises in a variety of atomic and condensed matter systems \cite{AHV,Phillips1972,TCdispersive,SpinBath,decohere}.
+Specifically, fast thermalization of the TLSs in such systems leads to the first quantum-mechanical model of an entropic spring.
+The corresponding quantum model is surprisingly simple and admits solutions in a variety of physically relevant scenarios.
+We consider a collection of TLSs coupled to the elasticity of a medium, and find this naturally satisfies the fast thermalization mechanism and results in an entropic spring restoring force.
+Furthermore, entropic oscillations persist in the thermodynamic limit at any finite temperature, and we show numerically that in typical cryogenic environments mechanical resonators used in optomechanics have a non-vanishing entropic spring contribution.
+Nonetheless, quantum coherence persists in the thermodynamic limit.